ssulaymon18/Tab-rot/README.md

-Tab Rot
-Tab Rot is a Chrome extension that makes long‑ignored tabs visibly “rot” over time by changing their favicon.
+Tab Rot is my new project: Chrome extension that makes long‑ignored tabs visibly “rot” over time by changing their favicon.
 Tabs progress through several states (fresh → infected → decay → rotten → recover) based on how long they have been open and when you last used them.

 This helps you notice and close stale tabs instead of letting them quietly pile up.